Introduction

 geometry.attributes.uv.needsUpdate = true;

-Thus, the number of materials is reduced from the number of individual strokes (hundreds in one painting) to just 4: two physically-based render materials (THREE.MeshStandardMaterial
+Thus, the number of materials is reduced from the number of individual strokes (hundreds in one painting) to just four: two physically-based render materials (THREE.MeshStandardMaterial

 Reducing the number of A-Frame entities

-Initially every stroke generated a new entity, and each entity contains a mesh that it’s rendered separately on its own draw call.
-Our goal is to reduce these entities and meshes by merging all the strokes into one big mesh that could be rendered with just one draw call.
+Initially, every stroke generated a new entity, and each entity contains a mesh that is rendered separately in its own draw call.
+Our goal is to reduce these entities and meshes by merging all the strokes into one big mesh that can be rendered with just one draw call.

-We were creating one entity for each stroke appending it to a <a-entity class=”a-drawing”>
+We were creating one entity for each stroke, appending it to an <a-entity class=”a-drawing”>

 root entity: